-Born into a Palestinian family living in Lebanon, Berlin and London-based artist Mona Hatoum is a video and installation artist whose work deals with themes of family displacement and female roles.
+Born into a Palestinian family living in Lebanon, Berlin and London-based artist Mona Hatoum is a video and installation artist whose work deals with themes of female roles and family displacement through the perspective of a Palestinian exile.
 Her sculptures and installations depend on the viewer to inhabit the surrounding spaces of her art.

 Hatoum studied graphic design at Beirut University College for two years.
 She was forced into exile in 1975 because of the Civil War in Lebanon.
 She settled in London where she studied art and graduated from the Slade School of Fine Art in 1981.
 She made public performances in the early 1980s which referenced political and social matters.